Willphillips96/Azure-SIEM-Honeypot-Lab/README.md

     <img width="916" alt="image" src="https://github.com/user-attachments/assets/fa59893f-c656-41ec-946e-24bcce9c89e3">

 10. Navigated to Sentinel.
 This is going to be used to visualize the attack data.
-Next I created my Sentinel by adding the log analytics workspace that I want to connect to (Law-honeypot2).
+Next I created my Sentinel SIEM and added the log analytics workspace that I want to connect to (Law-honeypot2).

 11. While Sentinel is loading I logged into the VM I created by using RDP.
 Learned that failed login attempts will appear under the security tab of event viewer.